The School of Creatology

 our most innovative, problem-solving, wellbeing-enhancing, value-adding, regenerative, collaborative, transformative, soul-fully satisfying, and

-sought-after capacity humankind has.
+sought-after capability humankind has.

 Yet, we have all been educated in